woodpeckershop/woodpeckershop/README.md

 ### Hi, I'm Chris Sun  <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-Software Engineer with 7 years of engineering experience, a B.Eng in Digital Media and Telecommunications, a Diploma in Web Development and Project Management Professional Certification (PMP).

-An engineering-minded problem solver, effective communicator, and stakeholder-focused project management professional.
+A Software Engineer with 2 years of experience in software development and design, and 5 years of experience in project management.
+Specializing in frontend and backend web development.
+A highly skilled and motivated problem solver with a passion for creating efficient, reliable, and scalable software solutions.
+Thrives in collaborative team environments, managing multiple projects simultaneously.
+Fluent in English and Chinese.

 Let’s talk.